 Half Duplex (HD): Communication in both directions is not done at the same time.

-LA: Link Adaptation.
-A process by which a DPP terminal is notified by its peer DPP terminal, what MCS it can use for transmission.
+Link Adaptation (LA): A process by which a DPP SS is notified by its peer DPP SS, what MCS it can use for transmission.

 LA Hold Timer: Link Adaptation Hold Timer is a timer which starts/restarts once a measurement report is received and resets once maximum duration time is reached which is configured in terms of seconds between 1 to 60 seconds.